Skip to main content

 3. Celebrate Effort, Not Just Success

 Focus on praising your child’s effort and hard work rather than just the outcomes.
 This encourages a growth mindset, and helps them learn values, perseverance and resilience.
-Say things like, “I’m proud of how hard you worked on this project,” rather than solely focusing on the grade they received.
+Say things like, “I’m proud of how hard you worked on this project,” rather than solely focusing on the grade they get.

 4. Promote Independence

-Sometimes doing things for your child is a result of worry, worry that your child won’t be able to handle certain things or that they’ll face consequences.
+Your child needs to learn to do things on their own because you won’t always be there.Sometimes doing things for your child is a result of worry, worry that your child won’t be able to handle certain things or that they’ll face consequences.
 But facing consequences is crucial for their growth.
 They need to learn responsibility and how to deal with life’s challenges.

 5. Allow Mistakes